Mark Butcher: Cricket career

 Butcher played all his county cricket for Surrey, for whom he made his first-class debut in 1992.
 He made his Test match debut in the first Test of the 1997 Ashes series at Edgbaston.
-He opened the batting on his debut test but didn't produce the kind of scores that he would have liked but England managed to win that match by nine wickets albeit of a double century from Nasser Hussain.
+He opened the batting on his debut test but did not produce the kind of scores that he would have liked but England managed to win that match by nine wickets albeit off a double century from Nasser Hussain.
 His last Test match was in December 2004, when he had played 71 Tests, making eight centuries and averaging over 34.

 Butcher captained England once, in a draw with New Zealand in 1999 when Nasser Hussain was injured.
 He never appeared in a One Day International (ODI).
 Of players who have started in international cricket since the first ODI in 1970–71, Butcher is the "runaway leader" in terms of playing the most Test matches without appearing in an ODI.
 Butcher played in 71 Tests, but as of April 2004 no other player in the ODI era had played in more than 30 Tests without playing in an ODI.

 Butcher enjoyed a reasonably good start to his Test career, hitting two half-centuries in five matches against a powerful Australian side.
 He then struggled (along with the rest of the England side) against the West Indies that winter, averaging just 15.
 However, in the next series he did very well, scoring two fifties and a century against South Africa.
 Though he followed that with another impressive hundred against Australia in the first Ashes Test that winter, he then failed for the rest of that series.
 A poor run of form followed, as he failed to score a half-century in twelve consecutive matches.
 Despite being appointed stand-in captain for one Test against New Zealand, he was dropped from the side in the winter of 2000.
-He subsequently lost the place in test side to none other than Marcus Trescothick.
+He subsequently lost his place in the Test side to Marcus Trescothick.

-Butcher's domestic form then suffered an uncharacteristic and dramatic decline, and he found himself languishing in the Surrey second eleven at the start of the 2001 English domestic season.
+Butcher's domestic form then suffered a dramatic decline, and he found himself languishing in the Surrey second eleven at the start of the 2001 English domestic season.
 However, hard work and coaching from his father, Alan, himself a former Surrey and England player, sorted out his form.
 He was drafted into the Test side to play the Australians and strong showings throughout that series culminated in a superb innings of 173 not out at Headingley, as England successfully chased 315 to win (although the series was by then lost).